 The AD5415 DAC is available in a 24-lead TSSOP package.
 The EV-AD5415/49SDZ evaluation board is available for evaluating DAC performance.
-For more information, see the UG-296 evaluation board user guide.
+For more information, see UG-296, Evaluating the AD5415 Serial Input, Dual-Channel Current Output DAC.

 FUNCTIONAL BLOCK DIAGRAM